 The study was a cross-sectional study of patients with TTNtv.
 Trial participants were recruited from the Capital Region’s Unit for Inherited Cardiac disorders, Copenhagen University Hospital, a tertiary referral site providing diagnostic work-up, outpatient care, and family screening of patients with DCM.
 To be included, patients had to be between 18 and 80 years of age, carry a likely pathogenic/pathogenic truncating variant in TTN, as assessed by criteria of the American College of Medical Genetics 23, in an exon expressed in both heart and skeletal muscle 2, 24, 25.
 Subjects had to be diagnosed with DCM, hypokinetic non-dilated cardiomyopathy (HNDC), or be a genotype-positive first-degree relative to a DCM patient.
 Exclusion criteria included significant claustrophobia, inability to give informed consent, known myopathy, or presence of an implanted cardioverter-defibrillator or cardiac resynchronization therapy device.

-To quantify the skeletal muscle phenotype as determined by fat replacement of skeletal muscle tissue on magnetic resonance imaging, healthy participants, matched for age, sex, and body mass index (BMI), were included in a ratio of 1:1.
+To quantify the skeletal muscle phenotype as determined by fat replacement of skeletal muscle tissue on magnetic resonance imaging, healthy participants, matched for age, sex, and body mass index (BMI), were included in a ratio of 1:1 (see Supplementary methods S1).
 In addition, to assess for the effect of heart failure on fat replacement of skeletal muscle, we included patients with DCM caused by variants in RBM20, DSP and MYBPC3, encoding proteins not expressed in skeletal muscle (matched on LV ejection fraction).
 Participants were not recruited based on whether they had previously reported symptoms from skeletal muscle.

 Magnetic resonance imaging